Dr Daniel James

 Wednesday: 16:00 to 17:00

 Office hours by appointment only.
 Please email to book an appointment: firstname.lastname@example.org

 I am a Lecturer in Geography at the University of Exeter.
 I joined Exeter in September 2022.
 Before this, I worked for three years as a Lecturer in Geography at the University of East Anglia.
-I hold a PhD from the London School of Economics, where I graduated in 2018.
+I hold a PhD from the London School of Economics.

-My research explores the memory of forced disappearance in Argentina.
+My research explores the memory of political violence in Argentina.